rmrantunes/arrayql/README.md

 });
 ```

+Don't worry, `arrayQL` has a nice type definition, it will infer the shape of your object, then your editor will do the rest.

 ### With ES6

 You can obtain the same result with usual .map() and .filter().
 But it is a bit more complex, especially when things get nested 😅.